 Listening to all these miniatures one after the other is a bit like trying to dine off cocktail snacks, but taken individually there is much to enjoy …”

-The à l’Exposition collection is not widely known among either pianists or the listening public, and to date the complete set has received just one commercial recording.
-It is an interesting one in that it includes not only the set of eight piano pieces published by Deiss, but also a second set of piano works penned by nine other composers — a collection that was gathered together by a different Parisian publisher (Eschig) and introduced to the public the following year.
+The à l’Exposition collection is not widely known among either pianists or the listening public, and to date the complete set has received just two commercial recordings — both released at nearly the same time to correspond with the 50th anniversary commemoration of the Paris Exhibition.
+Both are interesting in that they include not only the set of eight piano pieces published by Deiss, but also a second set of piano works penned by nine other composers — a collection that was gathered together by a different Parisian publisher (Eschig) and introduced to the public the following year.

 The second project was spearheaded by the composer Alexandre Tcherepnin and once again involved Marguerite Long, who arranged for one of her star pupils — a then very-young Nicole Henriot-Schweitzer — to premiere the set in a recital at the Salle Gaveau in Paris in 1938.